FluxML/Flux.jl/docs/src/gpu.md

  0.7766742
 ```

-## Common GPU Workflows

-Some of the common workflows involving the use of GPUs are presented below.

-### Transferring Training Data
+## Transferring Training Data

 In order to train the model using the GPU both model and the training data have to be transferred to GPU memory.
-This process can be done with the [`gpu`](@ref) function in two different ways:
+Moving the data can be done in two different ways:

 1. Iterating over the batches in a [DataLoader](@ref) object transferring each one of the training batches at a time to the GPU.
 This is recommended for large datasets.
 Done hand, it might look like this:
    ```julia